dmpatelce/python_interview_cookbook/README.md

 # printing summation using accumulate()
 print("The summation of list using accumulate is :", end="") print(list(itertools.accumulate(lis, lambda x, y: x+y)))
+# The summation of list using accumulate is :[1, 4, 8, 18, 22]

 # printing summation using reduce()
 print("The summation of list using reduce is :", end="") print(functools.reduce(lambda x, y: x+y, lis))
+# The summation of list using reduce is :22
 ```

 ## Zip function